VOC Amsterdam

 OTTO Work Force/VOC Amsterdam is a women's handball club from Amsterdam-Noord in Netherlands that competes in the AFAB Eredivisie.
 They play their home matches in Sportshal Elzenhagen, which have capacity for 750 spectators.
 They usually play in green shirts and black shorts.
+It was founded on 7 June 2006.

+Since the 2000's they have been one of the best teams in the Netherlands, winning 8 Championships since 2000.